Greg Jensen

-Gregory George Jensen (born January 23, 1962) is an American former professional football center and guard.
+Gregory George Jensen (born January 23, 1962) is an American former professional football player who was a center and guard for the Green Bay Packers of the National Football League (NFL).
 After playing football at Sauk Prairie High School, he did not attend college and remained out of the sport for six years.
 He decided to return to football in 1986 and started playing for a semi-professional team in Wisconsin.
 In 1987, he was signed by the New York Jets, but did not make the team.
-He later signed with the Green Bay Packers as a replacement player during the 1987 NFL strike and appeared in one game before being released.
+He later signed with the Packers as a replacement player during the 1987 NFL strike and appeared in one game before being released.
 He concluded his career with the Calgary Stampeders of the Canadian Football League (CFL).